awsdocs/aws-certificate-user-guide/doc_source/check-certificate-renewal-status.md

 # Check a Certificate's Renewal Status<a name="check-certificate-renewal-status"></a>

-You can use the AWS Certificate Manager console, the ACM API, the AWS CLI, or the Personal Health Dashboard to check the renewal status of an ACM Certificate\.
+You can use the AWS Certificate Manager console, the ACM API, the AWS CLI, or the Personal Health Dashboard to check the renewal status of an ACM certificate\.
 If you use the console, AWS CLI, or ACM API, certificate renewal can have one of the four possible status values listed below\.
 Similar values are displayed if you use the Personal Health Dashboard\.

 **Pending automatic renewal**
 ACM is attempting to automatically validate the domain names in the certificate\.
 For more information, see [How Domain Validation Works](how-domain-validation-works.md)\.
 No further action is required\.